-A content placeholder is the small palette like collection of multicolored buttons that allows you to add bulleted text or any of the six other content types, indicated by the 6 buttons you see highlighted in red in Figure 2.
+- A content placeholder is a small palette-like a collection of multi-colored buttons that allows you to add bulleted text or any of the six other content types, indicated by the 6 buttons, as shown highlighted in red within Figure 2, below.

-- This activates the SmartArt tab of the Ribbon.
-Alternatively, if you want to insert a SmartArt in a slide that has no content placeholder, just click the SmartArt tab (highlighted in red in Figure 3).
+- This action activates the SmartArt tab of the Ribbon.
+Alternatively, if you want to insert a SmartArt graphic in a slide that has no content placeholder, just click the SmartArt tab, as shown highlighted in red within Figure 3, below.

 Figure 3: SmartArt tab of the Ribbon

-- Within SmartArt tab of the Ribbon, locate the Insert SmartArt Graphic group which includes several buttons that represent various types of SmartArt graphics as you can see in Figure 4.
+- Within the SmartArt tab of the Ribbon, locate the Insert SmartArt Graphic group that includes several buttons representing various types of SmartArt graphics, as shown in Figure 4, below.
 Clicking any of these buttons will open a gallery displaying a collection of SmartArt graphic variants of that particular type.
-In Figure 4 you can see such a gallery for Picture SmartArt graphics.
+In Figure 4, you can see such a gallery for Picture SmartArt graphics.

 Figure 4: Picture SmartArt type gallery

-- This will place the selected SmartArt graphic on the active slide, as shown in Figure 5, below.
+- Doing so will place the selected SmartArt graphic on the active slide, as shown in Figure 5, below.

 Figure 5: Selected SmartArt graphic placed on the slide

 - Once you place the SmartArt graphic on the slide, you may want to type some text in it.
 You can now directly type in text in the shapes and text placeholders.
 You can also click the Text Pane icon, as shown highlighted in red within Figure 5, above, to summon the Text Pane that you can see in Figure 6, below.